ellis/OnTopOfThings/Notes.md

     * scheduled reminders
     * show marginal costs and benefits for comparison of activities
     * like Anki for scheduled review?
+    * Shopping lists
+        * recurring and one-time items
+        * recurring items can be selected when they start to run low
+        * the qualitity to purchase can be selected
+        * you can display the list by store
+        * check-off while shopping
+        * keep track of amounts purchased over time
+    * recipes, connected with shopping lists
+    * Travel lists
+        * Lists of things to pack and take care of
+        * Items can be tagged by weather, destination, duration, occasion, participants, etc
+        * Should be able to organize according to where item was packed
+        * General lists and lists for concrete past/future trips
+        * Make it easy to create a new list for a new trip by picking items from the past and/or starting with an existing list as a template
+    * calendar for both one-time events and general schedule, where the schedule should be easily modified for deviations on a given day/week/month
 * plausibility checks
     * make plausibility checks when setting a date to hide and item till, because hiding is kind of dangerous
     * when a task is marked as done which has incomplete sub-tasks